soxueren/atsd/api/data/README.md

 ## Overview

-The Data API lets you insert and retrieve series, properties, messages, and alerts from Axibase Time Series Database server.
+The Data API lets you insert and retrieve series, properties, messages, and alerts from Axibase Time Series Database.

-You can use any programming language that lets you issue HTTP requests and parse JSON-based responses.

 ## Categories